Kenrie19/LynrieScoop/docs/mqtt-integration.md

 1. The database is updated with the booking details
 2. An MQTT message is published to `booking/confirm/{booking_id}`
 3. The user's UI updates with a confirmation message
+4. A confirmation email is sent to the user's registered email address

 ### Showing Updates